To integrate the service, you configure the API. This section will guide you through the steps for integrating the service with your checkout process.

 The information here is intended for customers who are directly integrating with the API.
-If you want to integrate with the service using the Magento plug-in, you need to download and configure it.
-For more information, see Configuring the Adobe Commerce.
+If you want to integrate with the service using a plug-in, you need to download and configure it.
+For more information, see Plug-Ins and Add-Ons.

 The API consists of 2 main components:

 - Requests: Used to integrate the service's features with your checkout process.

 - JSON Objects: Used to model transaction and other details.
 You use these to send information to the API and it is sent back by the API in the same format.

 Requests are a combination of a HTTP method and an endpoint that you can use to integrate a function with your checkout process.
 You send requests to the API and it returns responses.
 Information is modelled in JSON objects that are attached to the requests and responses.

 The following table summarizes the relationship between your checkout processes and the API request that you use to integrate it with the relevant feature:

 Show tax on your store’s page.